 Temperatures, Seasons, & Hatches

-So how do air and water temperatures affect the best time to fish for trout throughout the year?
+So, how does this interplay of air and water temperature determine the best times to fish for trout throughout the year?

 Winter Trout Fishing

 Winter fly fishing involves braving cold waters, and sometimes even ice fishing.
 Given what we know about trout and temperatures, the best fishing times in winter would be during the warmest parts of the day, from mid-morning to mid-afternoon.
 This is when the fish will have the most energy and feed more actively.